 To confront these assumptions requires energy — concerted and committed energy — that is needed to overcome the inevitable drag back to the current ways of thinking.

 Fortunately, there is a place to go to tap into a huge amount of energy, a resource that unleashes people to move beyond the current dilemmas.
 That place is the very reason we joined the industry in the first place, our Why, the very reason we exist and are contributing to the world in the way that we do.

-If we tap into this energy of Why, which exists in everyone of us (yes every single person in the organisation), we release energy that is already there.
+If we tap into this energy of Why, which exists in everyone of us (yes, every single person in the organisation), we release energy that is already there.
 We tap into the energy that may already be expressing itself in negative ways, such as frustration, sadness or anger.
-Then, we turn it into positive energy that engages everyone in creating a new future, the possibility of safety is not just about the absence of harm, but the fulfillment of the company’s Why, it’s deeper purpose.
+Then, we turn it into positive energy that engages everyone in creating a new future, the possibility of safety is not just about the absence of harm, but the fulfilment of the company’s Why, it’s deeper purpose.

 This can happen when we shift the context for safety from being the absence of bad things to the presence of people being their best and performing at the top of their game.
-When this occurs, the people we support can all feel a growing sense of well being, high engagement and sense of contribution in the work they are doing.
+When this occurs, the people we support can all feel a growing sense of well-being, high engagement and sense of contribution in the work they are doing.

 People become the solution to safety as they experience being connected to the company’s purpose.
 Rather than needing to rigidly control people’s behaviour with rules and procedures, people contribute to safety and performance because they want to, and because they have something useful to give.

 We call this approach Why-Based Safety.
 It brings together the latest safety research with cutting-edge ideas in human and organisational development, inside one approach that generates breakthroughs in both safety and productivity.